Logical limit laws for Mallows random permutations: Non--convergence in TOTO for uniformly random permutations

-Given intervals $I$ and $J$ we have seen in the previous section how to define a directed graph on $\cI_k(I) = (I_1,\ldots, I_N)$ by selecting an interval $J$.
-Note that the $I_i$ are disjoint intervals, so we inherit a total ordering on them from the $<_1$ relation on the domain of $\Pi_n$.
-This allows us in $\TOTO$ to distinguish for instance $I_1,I_2$ and $I_N$.
+Given an interval $I$ we have seen in the previous section how to define a directed graph on $\cI_k(I) = (I_1,\ldots, I_N)$ by selecting an interval $J$.
+Note that the $I_i$ are disjoint intervals, so we inherit a total ordering on them from the relation $<_1$ on the domain of $\Pi_n$.
+This allows us to distinguish for instance $I_1,I_2$ and $I_N$ in $\TOTO$.